 By Sudipto Ganguly | June 25, 2015

-An unchanged Pakistan, who won the first Test in Galle by 10 wickets, lost Ahmed Shehzad (one) in the third over when the right-hander edged Prasad to first slip, where Kumar Sangakkara completed a sharp catch.
+An unchanged Pakistan lost Ahmed Shehzad (one) in the third over of the morning when the right-hander edged Prasad to first slip, where Kumar Sangakkara completed a sharp catch.

-However, Sri Lanka captain Angelo Mathews called for an immediate review and the on-field decision was overturned.
+However, home skipper Angelo Mathews called for a review and the on-field decision was overturned.

-Younus was lucky to survive another review from Mathews off his own bowling and battled through to reach lunch after a few more tense moments.
+Younus Khan, playing his 100th Test, was lucky to survive another review from Mathews off his own bowling but fell immediately after lunch to give Prasad his third scalp.